Expansive rugged wilderness, blue whales and glaciers

 If you plan on trekking after your tour it would be a good idea to carry some water purification tabs or drops, such as Pristine drops.

-- Book and/or journal – Books written in English are often quite expensive in Chile.
+- Book and/or journal – Books written in English can be hard to find.
 Most hotels have book exchanges for when you are done.

 E-readers can be a great way to have lots of books handy but without the bulk and weight.